MXStayeR/data/readme.md

 6) Using .env.example file make your own .env file with actual settings

-7) Execute `/path/to/php artisan migrate` command to create all App tables
+7) Execute `/path/to/php artisan migrate` command to create all required SQL-tables in Database

 8) Use path `/register` at your browser to create a new user in your App